 We take your privacy seriously and we take every reasonable measure and precaution to protect and secure your personal information.
 All online banking activity is protected by a secure certificate using the TLS1.2 standard encryption which provides an industry standard level of security.

 Contact us about your rights

-For more information about how your rights apply to your membership of the credit union or to make a request under your rights you can contact us firstname.lastname@example.org or 0141 445 0022.
-We will aim to respond to your request or query within one month or provide an explanation of the reason for our delay.
+For more information about how your rights apply to your membership of the Credit Union or to make a request under your rights you can contact us by email at firstname.lastname@example.org, call on 0141 445 0022 or write to us at 9 Dava Street, Govan, Glasgow.
+G51 2JA.
+We will aim to respond to your request or query within 28 days or provide an explanation of the reason for our delay.